 More than 12 million animals, including frogs, cats, rats, fetal pigs, fish and a variety of invertebrates are used for dissection in the U.S. each year.
 The use of animals for dissection causes unnecessary suffering and death, can have negative effects on the environment and human health, and teaches students to rationalize the unjustified killing of animals.

 Investigations into the capture, transport, warehousing and killing of animals destined for dissection have documented cruel and callous treatment.
 An estimated 20,000 to 50,000 cats are used for dissection each year; many have been aggressively collected from residential communities in the U.S. and Mexico to be sold to biological supply houses for use as specimens.
 Frogs are taken by the millions from wetland habitats for dissection purposes - despite the fact that amphibians are declining throughout the world due to a variety of threats including habitat destruction, pollution, climate change, disease and collection for commercial use.
 Frogs are piled into sacks, transported, and then inhumanely killed by immersion in preservative.
 The mass removal of these animals can have detrimental impacts on ecosystems.

 AWI encourages the use of cost-effective, reusable dissection alternatives, including state-of-the-art computer programs and three-dimensional models which sacrifice neither animals nor quality education.
 A variety of alternative methods designed to replace dissection have actually been shown to provide superior learning outcomes for students.

-AWI has partnered with Digital Frog International to provide a full Digital Frog 2.5 license to the first 25 schools that commit to end ALL animal dissections by December 1, 2012.
-To learn more about the race to stop dissections, click here.
+AWI has partnered with Digital Frog International and SAVE THE FROGS! to provide a multi-seat license for the Digital Frog 2.5 at no cost to schools in the United States that commit to end ALL animal dissections.
+To learn more about the agreement to end dissections, click here.